GeoscienceAustralia/anuga_core/docs/source/examples/script_simple_example.rst

     domain.set_quantity('stage', -0.4)

-which specifies that the surface level is set to a height of $-0.4$, i.e.\ 0.4 units (metres) below the zero level.
+which specifies that the surface level is set to a height of :math:`-0.4`, i.e. 0.4 units (metres) below the zero level.

 Although it is not necessary for this example, it may be useful to digress here and mention a variant to this requirement, which allows